June 26, 2020 | Cambridge, MA

 By the numbers

-As of yesterday morning, we allocated 1,162 cash grants to individuals, families, artists, and small businesses.
+As of June 25, we allocated 1,162 cash grants to individuals, families, artists, and small businesses.
 We’ve also helped hundreds more through our support of 27 local nonprofits and 31 arts organizations and groups.
 Last week, because the need exceeded the funds available, we stopped accepting new grant applications to the Cambridge COVID-19 Emergency Fund and the Cambridge Artist Relief Fund, and we had to inform some applicants we couldn’t fund them.

 We’re pleased to announce that thanks to a major donation from the Phillip and Susan Ragon Foundation yesterday, we’ll be able to fund nearly 200 applications awaiting emergency relief as we wrap up our grantmaking to individuals and families and pivot our work to recovery.
 We’re incredibly grateful for this source of support, which enables us to answer the call of every eligible applicant.
 The Ragons join over 400 donors of all sizes—from $5 to $100,000—who have made our emergency relief work possible and who inspire us as we take our next steps.